tippe4hexhibit/tippe4hfair/content/faq.md

 * [Fair Schedule](/2022/schedule)
 * [Carnival Schedule](/2022/carnival)

+## How much does the carnival cost?

+* Regular ticket prices are $1.50 each or 22 for $30.00.
+Rides take 2 or more tickets.
+* Tuesday and Saturday tickets are $2.00 each or 12 for $20.00.
+All rides take one ticket.

+There are no bracelets or other offers.

 ## When is Family Day?

 Family Day is Tuesday, all rides take one ticket each!